FranciscoMoretti/site/content/code-tips/remove-dead-code.md

 - **Improved maintainability**: Removing dead code reduces the complexity of your codebase, making it easier to understand and maintain. 🚀
 - **Reduced risk of bugs**: Unused code can introduce confusion and potential conflicts.
 Removing it reduces the risk of bugs and makes your codebase more reliable. 🐛
 - **Enhanced code readability**: Removing dead code improves code clarity and makes it easier for other developers to understand your intentions. 👓
-- **Enhanced performance**: By eliminating unused code, you can reduce the memory footprint and execution time of your application, leading to improved performance. ⚡
+- **Enhanced performance**: By eliminating unused code, you can reduce the memory and execution time of your application, leading to improved performance. ⚡

 ### 👎 Cons
-- **Loss of historical context**: Removing dead code means that valuable historical context may be lost.
+- **Historical context loss**: Removing dead code means that valuable historical context may be lost.
 However, the code can still be accessed through the version control system if needed. 📚
-- **Risk of accidental removal**: There is a small risk of accidentally removing code that may be needed in rare scenarios.
+- **Accidental removal risk**: There is a small risk of accidentally removing code that is needed in rare scenarios.
 Proper code review and version control practices can mitigate this risk. ⚠️

 ## Examples